genesiscommunitysuccess/docs/static/snippet/_common-permissions.md

 ##### `auth`

-`auth` is used to restrict rows based on a user's entity access, also known as row-level permissions.
+`auth` is used to restrict rows (queries) or events with a particular entity based on a user's entity access, also known as row-level permissions.

 ```kotlin
 permissioning {